mitogen-hq/mitogen/docs/ansible.rst

 Temporary Files
 ~~~~~~~~~~~~~~~

-Temporary file handling in Ansible is incredibly tricky business, and the exact
+Temporary file handling in Ansible is tricky, and the precise behaviour varies
-behaviour varies across major releases.

-Ansible creates a variety of temporary files and directories depending on its
+across major versions.
+A variety of temporary files and directories are
-operating mode.
+created, depending on the operating mode:

 In the best case when pipelining is enabled and no temporary uploads are
 required, for each task Ansible will create one directory below a